Fabric and impact

 We produce our fabrics – from the field through the finished fabric - with careful attention to six critical categories with which we try to capture all issues of environmental and human safety:

-- Impact upon the environment
+- Toxicity to the environment

 - Carbon Footprint